-The Group CEO, Mr Tony Stuart, is responsible for managing the day-to-day operations of the NRMA Group and he has authority for implementing the strategic direction in accordance with the decisions of the Board.
+The Group CEO is responsible for managing the day-to-day operations of the NRMA Group and has authority for implementing the strategic direction in accordance with the decisions of the Board.
 The Group CEO chairs the Group Executive Committee which comprises of the Executives who report directly to the Group CEO.
-This Committee meets regularly to review and report on NRMA's group business activities including operations, financial and investment performance and strategic direction.
+This Committee meets regularly to review and report on

+NRMA's group business activities including operations, financial and investment performance and strategic direction.